dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 To help you out, I've create a repo with 4 different examples of using ConductR: https://github.com/dsugden/conductrR-examples

+The repo contains a Vagrantfile to bring up a 4 node ConductR cluster.
+Read the repo instructions.

 This repo is an SBT Project with four subprojects:

 1. Single MicroService